War crimes in the Russo-Ukrainian war (2022–present): Destruction of energy infrastructure

 Fire at the Kharkiv TEC-5 power plant after a Russian missile strike on 11 September 2022.

 After October 2022, Russia increased the intensity of its attacks on power stations and other civilian infrastructure in a campaign intended to demoralize the Ukrainian people and threatening to leave millions of civilians without heating or water during winter.
 As of 20 October 2022, up to 40% of Ukraine's power grid has been attacked by Russia.
 The government has asked citizens to conserve energy, and introduced rolling blackouts.

 The World Health Organization has warned of a potential humanitarian crisis, saying that "lack of access to fuel or electricity due to damaged infrastructure could become a matter of life or death if people are unable to heat their homes."
 Denise Brown, the United Nations Resident Coordinator for Ukraine, said that the attacks could result in "a high risk of mortality during the winter months."

 Ravina Shamdasani, a spokesperson for the Office of the United Nations High Commissioner for Human Rights, said that "attacks targeting civilians and objects indispensable to the survival of civilians are prohibited under international humanitarian law" and "amount to a war crime."
 The President of the European Commission Ursula von der Leyen and 11 members of NATO's eastern flank also called the attacks a war crime.

 In his comprehensive analysis, Charles J. Dunlap Jr., executive director of Duke Law School's Centre on Law, Ethics and National Security and former deputy judge advocate general of the U.S. Air Force, pointed to the view that "[e]lectric power stations are generally recognized to be of sufficient importance to a State's capacity to meet its wartime needs of communication, transport, and industry so as usually to qualify as military objectives during armed conflicts", furthermore that they have been a favourite target for almost a century, and that Ukraine did resort to similar tactics in 2015.

-Military structures, too, typically rely on the civilian electrical grid.
-Also, attacks on civilian enterprises may be justified due to the Ukraine's "sizeable domestic military-industrial complex" and due to energy exports (also in the form of electricity) being one of Ukraine's main revenue sources.
-The distinction between military and civilian targets is still relevant but does however not preclude attacks on dual-use (military and civilian) facilities if it is not "reasonably feasible to segregate [civilian portions] out from the overall strike" – as it may be the case with Ukraine's "thoroughly integrated" electrical grid.
-The blurring of citizen and combatant, e.g. by calling upon citizens to report enemy positions via government apps, further complicates the picture.
+In February 2026, president Zelenskyy said Russia had used a ″record number″ of ballistic missiles, along with hundreds of drones, to target the Ukrainian energy sector, launching strikes amid freezing temperatures.
+The energy company DTEK said that some of the targeted infrastructure was not providing electricity, but exclusively heat for civilian use.
+According to the Geneva Convention targeting civilian infrastructure is a potential war crime.